Skip to main content

 .build();

-When to use: Math calculations, code generation, structured data extraction, or any scenario where the output should be exactly as expected.
+When to use: math calculations, code generation, or any case where the output is a string that should come back exactly as expected.

 RegexEvaluator

 Checks if the output matches a pattern.
-Useful for validating format without caring about the exact content.
+Use it to validate format when the exact content can vary.

 Evaluator dateFormat = RegexEvaluator.builder()